flimflam-austin/hugo-cms-test/content/quick_reads/20180530-18-05-30-uac/index.md

       FLIP HERE FOR THE FACTS
     _key: card-1-889ec81d-aa49-468e-a9c4-232fd708e22a
   - order: 1
+    useCheckmark: false
     body: >-
       ## The 1,475 “immigrant children” are Unaccompanied Alien Children (UAC)
       who arrived in the U.S. \*ALONE\*

-      UAC (by definition) do NOT arrive with a parent or legal guardian.A **Since 2012, more than 200,000 UAC have arrived in the U.S.**
+      UAC (by definition) do NOT arrive with a parent or legal guardian.A**Since 2012, more than 200,000 UAC have arrived in the U.S.**
     _key: card-2-d321e086-b3e9-429b-9d4d-3da03fb61f82
   - order: 2
+    useCheckmark: false
     body: >-
       ## UAC 101